GeniusDai/ChineseChessGame/README.md

 * Complie source code to dynamic libs

-* TCP encrypted by SSL/TLS
+* TCP/IP be encrypted by SSL/TLS

 * Implement GUI by QT

-* Exception handler
+* Implement Exception handler

-* Add Unittest
+* Add Unittest by gtest